Scattering of spherically symmetric d-dimensional alpha'-corrected black holes in string theory: Application to concrete string--corrected black hole solutions

+In article \cite{Giveon:2009da} one can find black holes in any dimension formed by a fundamental string compactified on an internal circle with any momentum $n$ and winding $w,$ both at leading order and with leading $\a$ corrections.
+One starts with the Callan--Myers--Perry solution in the string scheme given in (\ref{fscmp}), (\ref{gscmp}).
 This metric is lifted to an additional dimension by adding an extra coordinate, taken to be compact (this means to produce a uniform black string).
-One then performs a boost along this extra direction, with parameter $\alpha_w$, and $T$--dualizes around it (to change string momentum into winding), obtaining a $(d+1)$--dimensional black string winding around a circle.
+One then performs a boost along this extra direction, with parameter $\alpha_w$, and $T$-dualizes around it (to change string momentum into winding), obtaining a $(d+1)$--dimensional black string winding around a circle.
 Finally one boosts one other time along this extra direction, with parameter $\alpha_p$, in order to add back momentum charge.
 One finally obtains a spherically symmetric black hole in $d$ dimensions with two electrical charges.